trntv/apis-list/README.md

 - [LinkPreview](https://github.com/apis-list/apis-list/blob/main/apis/linkpreview/linkpreview.md) - Preview Web links with our reliable API service
 - [MLScrape](https://github.com/apis-list/apis-list/blob/main/apis/mlscrape/mlscrape.md) - MLScrape is an API that allows you to scrape data from any online shop without having to maintain your own web scraper - simply send the product URL to our API
 - [Microlink](https://github.com/apis-list/apis-list/blob/main/apis/microlink/microlink.md) - Generate PDF from any website
+- [PDFmyURL](https://github.com/apis-list/apis-list/blob/main/apis/pdfmyurl/pdfmyurl.md) - Easily Convert URLs / Webpages or HTML to PDF in any Programming Language or on the Command Line!
+Options for page format, layout, headers, footers, watermarking and more
 - [ProxyCrawl](https://github.com/apis-list/apis-list/blob/main/apis/proxycrawl/proxycrawl.md) - Crawl and scrape websites without the need of proxies, infrastructure or browsers
 - [Scrapeboss](https://github.com/apis-list/apis-list/blob/main/apis/scrapeboss/scrapeboss.md) - Contact with an owner of ScrapeBoss
-- [Scraper API](https://github.com/apis-list/apis-list/blob/main/apis/scraper-api/scraper-api.md) - Get started with 1000 free API calls!
+- [Scraper API](https://github.com/apis-list/apis-list/blob/main/apis/scraper-api/scraper-api.md) - Scraper API is a web scraping API that handles proxy rotation, browsers, and CAPTCHAs so developers can scrape any page with a single API call
 - [Scrapestack](https://github.com/apis-list/apis-list/blob/main/apis/scrapestack/scrapestack.md) - Use our proxy and web scraping REST API to extract html data from any web page, supporting 100 geolocations, CAPTCHAs and IP rotation for millions of IPs
 - [Scrapingbee](https://github.com/apis-list/apis-list/blob/main/apis/scrapingbee/scrapingbee.md) - Scraping is hard, scraping at scale can be very challenging
 - [Screenshot Machine](https://github.com/apis-list/apis-list/blob/main/apis/screenshot-machine/screenshot-machine.md) - Free screenshot api for capturing web pages